ammohanrao/DeltaDiag/README.md

 Over 6 million vectors for feature-disease links are obtained from model https://github.com/AndriyMulyar/semantic-text-similarity are used in datafile (col_ftrs_diagvec_pmcver3.txt).
 Vectors relevant here are given in files data_pmc_diag.txt and data_pmc_ndiag.txt.

-Script files: col_dbmi.sh, col_dbmi1.sh and col_dbmi2.sh are run sequentially to get final diagnosis.
+Script files, col_dbmi.sh, col_dbmi1.sh and col_dbmi2.sh are run sequentially to get final diagnosis.